 You’ve heard people with gorgeous speaking voices.
 They learned how to relax their vocal mechanism and use air for speech, and they practiced it.
 You can too.

 You can improve the sound of your speaking voice.

-Ok, so you’ve been listening to your beautiful, melodious, resonant voice in your head your whole life and then suddenly, one day you heard it on a recorder.
+Ok, so you’ve been listening to your beautiful, melodious, resonant voice in your head your whole life, and then suddenly, one day, you heard it on a recorder.
 You, aghast, thought to yourself, “How in the world do I have any friends?… How can people stand listening to me?!”
-People hating their voices in this article.
+People hate their voices in this article.

 Or did you think, “That recorder is wrong!
 That’s not at all what I sound like!”?

 Well, the recorder wasn’t wrong.
 That is what you sound like.
-Comes as a shock when you’ve been listening to that gorgeous voice in your head day in & day out.
-Unfortunately thin, higher-pitched voices are harder for people to hear & process.
+It’s shocking when you’ve been listening to that gorgeous voice in your head day in & day out.
+Unfortunately, thin, higher-pitched voices are more challenging for people to hear & process.

 But do not despair!
 There’s a solution & it takes very little time.
 I’m going to teach you how to improve the sound of your voice!
 It takes just a few weeks of training and results in your using your true voice.

 After your training, you’ll have use of your true voice permanently!
 Follow my process to the T (it’s easy!), and you’ll end up with a full, resonant magnetic voice that people will adore listening to!